 The site design techniques include architecture that is consistent with the adjacent single-family attached (townhouse) communities to the west and includes high visibility side elevations.
-However, the Planning Board finds that the provided landscaping may only partially screen the lots that surround Parcel I from public view.
-To further enhance the public view of these lots, the Planning Board has included a condition requiring the applicant to provide an 18-inch watertable of brick, stone, or masonry treatment for the rear elevations of Lots 1 through 10 within Block B; and provide full brick, stone, or masonry treatment on the first floor of the front elevations of Lots 15 through 22 within Block B. The Planning Board finds that these architectural enhancements will improve the view of these lots for the public and enhance the overall architecture of the community.
+However, staff find that the provided landscaping may only partially screen the lots that surround Parcel I from public view.
+To further enhance the public view of these lots, staff have included a condition requiring the applicant to provide full brick, stone, or masonry treatment on the first floor for the rear elevations of Lots 1 through 10 within Block B and the front elevations of Lots 15 through 22 within Block B. Staff find that these architectural enhancements will improve the view of these lots for the public and enhance the overall architecture of the community.